2color/agency-matters/content/guides/homelab.md

 ## Final Words

 Setting up this homelab server has reinvigorated a sense of agency in me.
 Almost all of this is built on open source software.
+As the saying goes: "you can just do things".

-The Ansible code is all in the [homelab-ansible repo](https://github.com/2color/homelab-ansible) which includes documentation for how to customise and adapt it to your use case.
+The Ansible code is all in the [homelab-ansible repo](https://github.com/2color/homelab-ansible) including documentation for how to customise and adapt it.